Fiedzia/NoseSphinxDoc/README.rst

 ./doc/tests/index.rst file somewhere in your documentation.
 Top level index.rst is a good place to do that.

-NoseSphinxDoc does not require test to actually be run, its will happily work with collect-only plugin, so you can run nose to document all tests, and then run it again and execute only subset of them.
+NoseSphinxDoc does not require test to actually be run, its should happily work with collect-only plugin, so you can run nose to document all tests, and then run it again and execute only subset of them.